Sperm Wars looks at dating and sex from an evolutionary biology perspective and through the slightly controversial perspective of “sexual conflict“.

 The author wonders how come rape is not more common since it can actually be successful.

 One of the reasons is that it’s risky.
-It often involves a physical fight and also a high risk of retribution from possible partner, family or tribe members.
+It often involves a physical fight and also a high risk of retribution from possible partners, family, or tribe members.

 He postulates that most men can become rapists given the conditions because most wars, which provide a safer environment for rapists, show widespread raping.